Scenery Reconstruction on Finite Abelian Groups: Introduction

 \section{Introduction}

-Benjamini and Kesten~\cite{BenjKesten:96} consider the following model: Given a known graph $G=(V,E)$ and an unknown function $f:V \to \{0,1\}$ (i.e., a binary labeling of the vertices, or ``scenery"), let $v(t)$ (for $t \in \N$) be the position of a particle performing a random walk on $G$.
-They give some conditions under which $f$ can be reconstructed from $\{f(v(t))\}_{t=1}^\infty$ with probability one, and show that in some cases it cannot be reconstructed.
+Benjamini and Kesten~\cite{BenjKesten:96} consider the following model: Let $G=(V,E)$ be a graph and let $f_1,f_2:V \to \{0,1\}$ be binary labelings of the vertices, or ``sceneries".
+Let $v(t)$, for $t \in \N$, be the position of a particle performing a random walk on $G$.
+Given an observation of one of the sequences $\{f_1(v(t))\}$ or $\{f_2(v(t))\}$, is it possible to decide which of the two sequences was observed?
+This is the problem of distinguishing sceneries.
+Benjamini and Kesten give some conditions under which one can distinguish correctly with probability one, and show that in some cases this cannot be done.
 Lindenstrauss~\cite{Lindenstrauss:1999} showed that when $G=\Z$ there exist uncountably many functions $f$ that cannot be distinguished given $\{f(v(t))\}$.

-On the other hand, Matzinger and Rolles \cite{Matzinger:2003} showed that when $G=\Z$ and $f$ is chosen uniformly, then almost all functions $f$ can be reconstructed.
-Furthermore, $f$ can be reconstructed in the interval $[-n,n]$ with high probability from a polynomial sample.
+The problem of scenery reconstruction is that of learning a completely unknown scenery $f:V \to \{0,1\}$ by observing $\{f(v(t))\}$.
+L\"owe, Matzinger and Merkel~\cite{lowe2004reconstructing} showed that when $G=\Z$ and the values of $f$ are chosen i.i.d.\ uniformly (from a large enough set), then almost all functions $f$ can be reconstructed.
+Furthermore, Matzinger and Rolles~\cite{Matzinger:2003} showed that $f$ can be reconstructed in the interval $[-n,n]$ with high probability from a polynomial sample.
+Further related work has been pursued by Howard~\cite{Howard:96, howard1996orthogonality,howard1997distinguishing}, and a good overview is given by Kesten~\cite{kesten1998distinguishing}.